pluskid/Mocha.jl/docs/tutorial/mnist.rst

   14-Nov 11:58:21:INFO:root:002200 :: TRAIN obj-val = 0.14225903

-The training could run faster by enabling the native extension for the CPU backend, or by using the CUDA backend if CUDA compatible GPU devices are available.
+The training could run faster by enabling the native extension for the CPU backend, or by using the CUDA/OpenCL backend if compatible GPU devices are available.
 Please refer to :doc:`/user-guide/backend` for how to use different backends.

 Just to give you a feeling for the potential speed improvement, this is a sample log from running with the Native